gregorlarson/secrepo/README.md

 ### Crypto Warning
 Like any high-strength crypto tool, you need to be aware that if you loose your key, your data *cannot* be recovered.
 The developer does not have any special back-door or administrative access.

+## Why would I use SecRepo?
+Git is a great tool for tracking changes and synchronizing multiple work-spaces, however, to really take advantage of git you may want to have a _bare_ repo in the cloud, that you can access from any-where.
+Github is one example of this.
+You could also keep your bare repo on a small server on AWS or another cloud provider (this an approach I use).
+They problem is, you may have some sensitive files in your repo and cloud data is never completely under your control.
+Also, you might want to publish the contents of your repo, but keep a few files private due to an NDA or because they include name/contact details you do not have permission to publish.
+You may want a client or contractor to be able to access a repo but still keep some files private.

+SecRepo is designed to mitigate these problems by allowing your bare repo to contain encrypted data that is transparently decrypted in *your* workspace, provided you have the correct keys installed.
+SecRepo does not prevent someone without the keys from cloning the repo, however, the encrypted files will not be decrypted without the correct keys.
+Only the encrypted file(s) will in that workspace.

 ## Install
 See platform-specific notes:
    * Linux.md